James Marshall Reilly

-Reilly is a co-founder of the Silicon Valley-based tech company Fotition.
-Fotition has raised $2 million in venture capital from Starbucks and Intuit co-founder and billionaire Scott Cook.

-From January 2020 until February 2022, Reilly served as Communications Manager at the Innocence Project, a non-profit organization headquartered in New York City, working with celebrity ambassadors who included Chris Martin of Coldplay, John Grisham, Stephen Colbert, Ryan Philippe, Joan Baez, Susan Sarandon, Zooey Deschanel, Whoopi Goldberg, and Esperanza Spalding.
+Reilly was formerly a professional musician.

+Shake the World

-Shake the WorldShake The World: It’s Not About Finding a Job, It’s About Creating a Life was released in the United States by Portfolio Penguin on December 29, 2011, to mostly favorable reviews.
+Shake The World: It’s Not About Finding a Job, It’s About Creating a Life was released in the United States by Portfolio Penguin on December 29, 2011, to mostly favorable reviews.

 The Financial Times called the book "A call to arms to the breathless young."
 Publishers Weekly wrote, "Reilly’s tone is pleasantly idealistic and his lively style will engage young readers with its hopeful message that there are innovative alternatives to a traditional corporate career path."
 The Los Angeles Times stated, "For anyone looking for a present for an anxious 21-year-old, Reilly's book Shake the World: It's Not About Finding a Job, It's about Creating a Life is it.
 Just don't be surprised if they then ditch their plans to take a job in accounting, head off to dig irrigation ditches in Haiti, tweet the results and apply for the next round of TED (technology, entertainment, design) fellowships."

-Favorable reviews also appeared in the New York Daily News and several other international publications.Shake The World received a mixed review from Kirkus Reviews, which stated that Reilly was "uncritical of those subjects and sometimes seems starry-eyed as he chronicles their generosities."
-Kirkus concluded that the book was "studded with inspirational gems."
+A favorable review also appeared in the New York Daily News.

+Shake The World received a mixed review from Kirkus Reviews, which stated that Reilly was "uncritical of those subjects and sometimes seems starry-eyed as he chronicles their generosities."

+One Great Speech

-One Great SpeechOne Great Speech: Secrets, Stories, and Perks of the Paid Speaking Industry (And How You Can Break In) was released in the United States by Sourcebooks on October 6, 2020, to favorable reviews.
-Booklist stated that "Readers will be drawn in to the well-organized and conversational style of the book...Reilly delivers hope that these people can join others in the accessible speaker's market to grow their brand and personal wealth."
+One Great Speech: Secrets, Stories, and Perks of the Paid Speaking Industry (And How You Can Break In) was released in the United States by Sourcebooks on October 6, 2020.

-Media appearances

-Reilly is a former blogger for the Huffington Post.
-He has had articles and personal interviews appear in a variety of media outlets, including the New York Post, International Business Times, Under 30 CEO, Inc., on Blake Mycoskie's Start Something That Matters blog, in American Express Open Forum, Leadership Excellence Magazine, Fast Company, and Monster.com.

-Public speaking

-Reilly has lectured and sat on panels discussing a variety of business and finance topics at business conferences and schools, including MIT, Microsoft, University Corporation for Atmospheric Research, Chicago Ideas Week, ViacomCBS, and the University of Wyoming.